Environmental Engineering (B.S.Env.E.)

 Environmental engineering students in white coats doing a gel lab

-The ABET-accredited environmental engineering program teaches students to use scientific insights from physics, biology and chemistry to understand and protect ecosystems and human health.
-Students work on labs and programs like testing water quality, designing biotreatment reactors and conducting life-cycle analyses of re-use and recycling alternatives.
+As a student in the environmental engineering program, you'll learn how to use scientific insights from physics, biology and chemistry to understand and protect ecosystems and human health.
+You'll work on labs and programs like testing water quality, designing biotreatment reactors and conducting life-cycle analyses of re-use and recycling alternatives.
+Beyond the classroom, there are many opportunities for you to gain additional experience to complement your education, whether it's by completing an internship, working on research, or being involved with the student chapter of Florida Water Environment Association (FWEA).

 Two environmental engineering taking water samples